UNLV-R-Working-Group/Lesson_1/Overview.md

 * Functions, arguments, and keyword arguments
 * Dataframes: the bread and butter of data science in R

+_Big thanks to Theresa Clark and Cornelia Fanter for offering their expertise during these lessons_

 ### Variables and datatypes in R
 What is a variable?
 A variable is an object that references some data by a specific name.
 In this exercise we will learn about how to create a variable, different types of variables, and why we need to understand these basic concepts.